Bukit Pandawa Golf and Country Club

 Bring your A-game To Bukit Pandawa

 Without a practice range to warm up prior to your round, you best be ready with your A-game right away, because Bukit Pandawa doesn’t allow you to ease into your game.
-At 246-yards from the Blacks, and a trio of bunkers protecting the green, the second hole is the longest on the course.
+At 223 meters (246 yards) from the Blacks, and a trio of bunkers protecting the green, the second hole is the longest on the course.
 While downhill, the wind was in our faces.
 Menekse struck a well-hit driver but pulled it slightly and found the far-left bunker.

 Unsure if it was a rescue or 3 wood, I decided on the latter and it ended up being the right decision, landing safely on the right side of the green.

-Like the thirteenth at North Berwick, the slightly uphill 209-yard sixth hole involves a stone wall.
+Like the thirteenth at North Berwick, the slightly uphill 191-meter (209-yard) sixth hole involves a stone wall.
 However, unlike the Pit, the wall at Bukit Pandawa is behind the green, and in theory, shouldn’t come into play.

 We say shouldn’t, because theory doesn’t always match reality!
 Uphill, and again with a little breeze into us, I took one extra club just to be safe.
 Happy with the strike, I watched it sail just right of the flag but didn’t see it land.
 Seemingly a well-hit ball, I stood there wondering where it landed.
 As we made our way to the green, we found it.
 Long, and behind the stone wall!